 Going there…

-It was my first time in the town and truth is, I felt totally amazed of how thriving the town is.
-I am very ashamed to say I didn’t expect that at all. 😬
+It was my first time in the town and truth is, I felt totally amazed at how thriving the town is.
+I am very ashamed to say I didn’t expect that at all. ๐ฌ

 We ate barbecue and headed to to the wharf around 7:30 PM (not advisable) where the outrigger boat of the resort was waiting for us.

-To make the most of the beautiful moonlight after settling in, we stayed by the beach and drank with wine (we brought with us) and played Uno cards.
+To make the most of the beautiful moonlight after settling in, we stayed by the beach and drank wine (we brought it with us) and played Uno cards.

 The next morning…

-We woke up early to enjoy the sunrise, a cup of free coffee!
+We woke up early to enjoy the sunrise and a cup of free coffee!

-The river is part salt water and since it was low tide that time, we got to cross the stream by foot and was able to explore the other side!
+The river is part salt water and since it was low tide at that time, we got to cross the stream by foot and were able to explore the other side!

 Something unexpected…